joshaven/string_score/README.md

 string scoring a 70 character match.

 # Benchmarks
-This is the fastest and smallest javascript string scoring plugin that I am aware of.
+This is the fastest and smallest javascript string scoring script that I am aware of.
 I have taken great joy in squeezing every millisecond I can out of this script.
 If you are aware of any ways to improve this script, please let me know.

-string_score.js is faster and smaller and does more than either liquidmetal.js or quicksilver.js
+string_score.js is faster and smaller and does more than any other scripts that I am aware.
+Tests for liquidmetal.js or quicksilver.js are included in my test suite for direct comparison.

 The test: 4000 iterations of 446 character string scoring a 70-character match